Nepali Spell Checker Documentation

 Suggestions offered by Nepali Spell Checker are generated by an algorithm, which is based on a number of factors including the entries in the official Nepali dictionary, Nepali grammar and orthography rules and the guidelines from Nepal Academy.
 The order in which the suggestions are presented is based on objective factors, such as popularity of the suggestions.

 The approach taken to predict suggestions can be categorized broadly into two steps.
-The first step includes the term being looked up against a comprehensive set of words and phrases, which includes a varieties of entries, like the entries from the official Nepali dictionary, new words not yet included in the dictionary, proper nouns, etc. If a term matches an entry in the set, the spell checker learns that the term is correct and moves on to the next term.
+The first step includes the term being looked up against a comprehensive set of words and phrases, which includes a varieties of entries, new words not yet included in the dictionary, proper nouns, etc. If a term matches an entry in the set, the spell checker learns that the term is correct and moves on to the next term.

 The word "Gharma," meaning "in the house" and containing the root word, Ghar, meaning "house" and the case ending Ma, meaning "in," can be taken as an example to illustrate the approach.
 In the first step, a lookup is made for the entire term.
 Even though the term is valid, the lookup fails because the entire term does not exist as a single entry in the set, even though the root word and the case ending exist as separate entries.
 Then the second step kicks in.
 The term is decomposed into the root term and the case ending, after which a lookup for both components is performed.
 The lookup succeeds and then it proceeds to check the grammar and orthography rules.
 It passes the grammar rule that states that a case ending can be applied to a noun and also passes the orthography rules that state that a case ending should appear after the root word and that the case ending and the root word should be written as one single word.
 The spell checker then flags the term as a correct term.